Generic name: BUPROPION HYDROBROMIDE 174mg

 When discontinuing treatment in patients treated with APLENZIN 348 mg once daily, decrease the dose to 174 mg once daily prior to discontinuation.

 In patients with moderate to severe hepatic impairment (Child-Pugh score: 7 to 15), the maximum dose is 174 mg every other day.
 In patients with mild hepatic impairment (Child-Pugh score: 5 to 6), consider reducing the dose and/or frequency of dosing [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].

 Dosage Adjustment in Patients with Renal Impairment

-Consider reducing dose and/or frequency of APLENZIN in patients with renal impairment (Glomerular filtration rate <90 mL/min), [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].
+Consider reducing the dose and/or frequency of APLENZIN in patients with renal impairment (Glomerular filtration rate less than 90 mL/min) [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].